Peter Squire: Later life

-In retirement Squire joined the Royal Air Force Volunteer Reserve.
-He was chairman of the board of trustees of the Imperial War Museum from 2003 to 2011, and vice-chairman of the board of the Commonwealth War Graves Commission from 2005 to 2008.
-He was also a governor at King's School, Bruton, and the deputy lieutenant of Devon.
-In 2004 he privately issued a narrative of the combat operations by No.1 (F) Squadron in the Falklands in 1982, entitled 'The Harrier Goes to War'.
-In 2005 he recorded an extended interview detailing his military career with the Imperial War Museum's Sound Archive.
+In retirement, Squire joined the Royal Air Force Volunteer Reserve (RAFVR).
+He was chairman of the board of trustees of the Imperial War Museum (IWM) from 2003 to 2011, and vice-chairman of the board of the Commonwealth War Graves Commission (CWGC) from 2005 to 2008.
+Squire was also a governor at King's School, Bruton, and the deputy lieutenant of Devon.
+In 2004, he privately issued a narrative of the combat operations by No.1 (F) Squadron in the Falklands in 1982, entitled The Harrier Goes to War.
+In 2005, he recorded an extended interview detailing his military career with the Imperial War Museum's Sound Archive.

-He died of heart failure at the age of 72 on 19 February 2018 at his home, "Lower Park", at Gidleigh in Devon.
+Peter Squire died of heart failure at the age of 72 on 19 February 2018 at his home, 'Lower Park', at Gidleigh in Devon.
 A funeral service was held at Holy Trinity Church, Gidleigh in early March 2018.
 A memorial service was held for him at St Clement Danes Church in London on 1 June 2018, the Queen being represented by Lord Craig of Radley.

 Personal life

-In 1970 he married Carolyn Joynson, the marriage producing three sons.
-His main personal interest was golf.
+In 1970, Squire married Carolyn Joynson, the marriage producing three sons.
+His main personal leisure activity was golf.